SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Production of X reached a low point in 1990.
 The rate fell to a low point of $5.00 at the end of the year.

-## Describing Trends
+## Describing high and low points in figures

-> Describing high and low points in figures
+↑ Describing Trends

 The number of live births outside marriage reached a peak during the second world war.
 The peak age for committing a crime is 18.
 Oil production peaked in 1985.
 Gas production reached a (new) low in 1990.

-## Describing Trends
+## Projecting trends

-> Projecting trends
+↑ Describing Trends

 The number of Xs/The amount of Y/The rate of Z - is projected to/ is expected to/is likely to/will probably - decline steadily/drop sharply/level off - after 2020.

-## Describing Quantities
+## Common Expressions

-> Common Expressions
+↑ Describing Quantities

 _Over half of those_ surveyed indicated that …
 _Nearly half of_ the respondents (48%) agreed that …